 This motion helps separate the sac.
 It stimulates prostaglandins, compounds that act like hormones and can control certain processes in the body.
 One of these processes is — you guessed it — labor.

-Your doctor may suggest trying a membrane sweep if:
+Your doctor may suggest trying a membrane stripping if:

 - you’re near or past your due date

-- there isn't a pressing medical reason to induce with a faster method
+- there isn’t a pressing medical reason to induce labor with a faster method

 You don’t need to do anything to prepare for a membrane stripping.
 The procedure can be done in your doctor’s office.